March Break Camp

 - If physical distancing is not possible when outdoors, everyone will be required to wear a mask outside.

 - Campers should come prepared with all the clothing and gear they need to be comfortable outside.
-Campers should bring extra hats, mittens or gloves and scarves.
+Please minimize personal belongings and only bring what is absolutely necessary to be prepared for camp.
 Due to COVID-19, we cannot lend extra gear or clothing to campers.
 Please ensure your child is prepared for the weather.

 Other Program Protocols